 Mark LeVine is a Professor of Modern Middle Eastern History at the University of California, Irvine.
-He is the author of Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.
+He is an expert in Middle East history and culture and is the author of Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.

 The most immediate historical prescient was the anti-apartheid movement in South Africa.
 First of all because it was one of the most successful movements against colonisation and against widespread and institutionalised discrimination and also because it had only worked a few years before, so it was still very fresh and [Nelson] Mandela and the new South African system was an example of how this kind of activity could work.
 So it was both a reaction to the success of the brutal message used by Israel to supress any kind of non-violent resistance to the occupation and the success on the other hand of the South African model of fighting against Apartheid using international solidarity actions that were based around BDS.

 SS: And what exactly is the movement’s scope and goals?